shupik123/FoundersApiPy/README.md

 `self.success`: True/False - whether information was obtained.
 This should always be checked before using information!

+`self.domain`: The domain name of the server; Ex: *hypixel.net*.

+`self.ip`: The ip adress of the server, Ex: 172.65.128.70

+`self.port`: The port of the server (by default and usually 25565).

+`self.name`: The name of the server in the [Founders Server Board](http://m.founders.gg/); Ex: Hypixel

+`self.mRam`: Minimum [ram allocated](https://minecraft.gamepedia.com/Tutorials/Setting_up_a_server) to the server.

+`self.xRam`: Maximum [ram allocated](https://minecraft.gamepedia.com/Tutorials/Setting_up_a_server) to the server.

+`self.serverJar`: Type of Minecraft [server jar](https://mcversions.net/) often pertaining to the Minecraft version, Ex: spigot-1.14.4.

 ### status_info:

 `self.success`: True/False - whether information was obtained.
 This should always be checked before using information!

+`self.status`: True/False - whether the server is running or not.

+`self.ip`: The ip adress of the server, Ex: 172.65.128.70

+`self.port`: The port of the server (by default and usually 25565).